 For many people, hair loss can trigger a wide range of negative emotions, because our hair is one of the first physical characteristics we tend to notice.
-A full head of healthy hair is a desirable trait for anyone, so it’s no surprise that there are many different treatments out there to address baldness and thinning hair.
-One you may not yet have heard of is PRP hair restoration, which uses the body’s own cells to stimulate follicle growth and help restore volume in thinning hair.
+A full head of healthy hair is a desirable trait for anyone, so it’s no surprise that there are many different hair loss treatments out there to address baldness and thinning hair.
+PRP hair restoration uses the body’s own cells to stimulate follicle growth and help restore volume in thinning hair.

 PRP, or platelet rich plasma, is a solution that is derived from a patient’s own blood that is rich in growth factors.
-It can be used in a wide range of restorative treatments, including the treatment of thinning hair.
+It can be used in a wide range of restorative treatments.
+However, one of the most common is treatment of hair loss.
 And, unlike other hair restoration treatments, the efficacy of PRP is scientifically backed by multiple independent studies.

 How It Works